 The U.S. Department of Education requires that distance education courses must include regular and substantive interaction between students and faculty.
 For more information about Regular and Substantive Interaction at WKU, please visit the Regular and Substantive Interaction in Online and Distance Learning webpage.

 In this course, regular and substantive interaction will take place in the following ways:

-- Direct instruction occurring through recorded mini lectures that are posted on Blackboard - Facilitation of group discussions about course content - Responsive to questions about the course content in a timely manner - Assignments and assessment deadlines set throughout the semester (for more information, see class schedule below
+- Direct instruction occurring through recorded mini lectures that are posted on Blackboard - Facilitation of group discussions about course content - Responsive to questions about the course content in a timely manner - Assessing and providing feedback on a student's course work - Assignments and assessment deadlines set throughout the semester (for more information, see class schedule below